-She and her husband Lindsay had tasted overseas medical work, spending two years in Africa aboard one of the Mercy Ships.
+She and her husband Lindsay had tasted overseas medical work, spending two years in Africa aboard the Mercy Ship.
 Having heard about Maluk Timor from a friend, they made the connection and committed to a two-year posting in Dili as training supervisors in the Family Medicine Program.

 Dianne describes her attraction to this role in Dili: “The more we read and learnt about [Maluk Timor’s] work, and the needs of this country, the more we realised that our many years of learning about teaching and mentoring of junior colleagues was preparing us for this very task.”

 This transition meant a complete change from their usual clinical work in Australian general practice.
 “We have discovered that we work very well together,” says Dianne.
 “I have a gift in preparation of tutorial materials, and Linds has a gift of delivering it in an enthusiastic manner.
 That keeps it interesting.”

 Adjusting to life in Timor-Leste has not been without challenges for this adventurous couple, but they take the setbacks in their stride.
 Their choice to take this path was rooted in a shared conviction that God had prepared them for this task, “The job seemed, in many ways, tailor made for us.”